TABLE OF CONTENTS

 Even as an experienced grower, your yield can vary.
 It is often hard to estimate how much your plants will yield based on looks alone.
 Common factors that influence the yield of your plants include:

 As you can see, a cannabis grower must take into account a variety of factors in the grow space.
-They must check on their plants daily to ensure they remain healthy through all stages of the growth cycle.
+To make sure the plants are healthy throughout all stages of the growth cycle a cannabis grower will need to check on the plants everyday.

 How Many Grams and Ounces Are In 1 Pound of Weed?

-In terms of ounces, 1 pound of weed is equal to 16 ounces.
-In other words, an ounce is 1/16 of a pound.
+1 pound of weed is equal to 16 ounces, or, simply put, one ounce is 1/16 of a pound.

 Genetics

-No matter what you choose, we recommend buying photoperiod strains over auto-flowering strains, since auto-flowering strains tend to switch to the flowering stage after a certain amount of time and grow much shorter than strains that can remain in the vegetative stage for a longer period of time.
+If your goal is to grow ten pound plants of weed, stick to photoperiod strains instead of auto-flowering strains.
+This is because auto-flowering strains will switch to the flowering stage after a certain amount of time and therefore tend to grow much shorter in height than strains that can remain in the vegetative stage for a long time.

-All photoperiod strains are not created equal.
-Some are naturally predisposed to grow bigger and taller and produce more buds than others, although the growing environment can significantly affect your yield, too.
+Some strains are naturally predisposed to grow bigger and taller and produce more buds than others, although the growing environment can significantly affect your yield, too.

 Some marijuana strains are known for yielding up to three times more than low-yielding strains.
 For best results, ask your budtender if you're buying in person.
 If you're buying online, seed stores often have a category of seeds for high-yielding strains.